 - Credit checks: Does the company run a credit check when you apply?
 If yes, are you likely to meet their criteria?

-You can read more about all of these considerations and the different types of payment plan here.
+You can read more about all of these considerations and the different types of dental payment plan in our separate guide.

 Alternatively, a personal loan or credit card lets you finance your dental treatment without restricting your choice of dentist.